What are consulting firms?

 The former structure allows the firm to be more profitable by saving costs on training and development; most of the grunt work is done by junior consultants (usually called “analysts”), and the quality of the work is supervised by a few managers.

-Consulting work is done on a project basis, each of which lasts a few months, and aims to diagnose/solve one specific problem for the client business or organization.
+Consulting firms sell projects to clients, each of which lasts a few months, and aims to diagnose/solve one specific problem for the client business or organization.
 Consulting firms may or may not be involved in the implementation of the solutions in a follow-up project.